Cobrand/timeline-js-editor/README.md

     webpack --progress --colors

-while being in the repository's directory
+while being in the repository's directory, then to launch the server :

+$ node --use_strict js/server/main.js --port 8080

 # HOW TO BUILD FOR PROD: